-- > Hello, may I speak with someone who covers education? (if necessary) OR (if talking to the right reporter: - Good (Morning, Afternoon or Evening), My name is and I'm calling on behalf of [your organization] to inform you that we will be holding [describe your event] on [Day, Month] at [Location/s].
+- Hello, may I speak with someone who covers education? (if necessary) OR (if talking to the right reporter: - Good (Morning, Afternoon or Evening), My name is and I'm calling on behalf of [your organization] to inform you that we will be holding [describe your event] on [Day, Month] at [Location/s].

-- > This event will be held as part of the Dignity in Schools Campaign's Annual National Week of Action Against School Pushout, which will take place during the week of October 3rd to 11th.
+- This event will be held as part of the Dignity in Schools Campaign's 8th Annual National Week of Action Against School Pushout, which will take place during the week of October 21st to 29th.
 This is a national coordinated effort to bring attention to the school pushout crisis in our nation.
-Schools are using harsh discipline practices, like suspension, expulsion and referrals to law enforcement, often for minor misbehavior, that are pushing students out of school and into a pipeline to prison. - > We are calling on [you local policy-maker/city/state] to Invest in Public Education, Not Prison Cultivation. - > Here in [city], [share example of local statistic or story of pushout]

-- > We hope you are able to cover this important community event and have sent you a news advisory.
+Schools are using harsh discipline practices, like suspension, expulsion and referrals to law enforcement, often for minor misbehavior, that are pushing students out of school and into a pipeline to prison. - > We are calling on [your local policy-maker/city/state] to shift funding from school police to counselors, peace builders and positive discipline and to remove police officers from schools. - > Here in [city], [share example of local statistic or story of pushout] - > We hope you are able to cover this important community event and have sent you a news advisory.
 Did you receive it?
-(If they say "no", ask them for an email address or fax number that you should send it to). - > Please feel free to contact me at [Number] if you have any questions. - > Thank you.
+(If they say "no", ask them for an e-mail address or fax number that you should send it to). - >> Please feel free to contact me at [Number] if you have any questions. - > Thank you.